On optimal cloning and incompatibility: Quantifying Incompatibility via symmetric QCMs

 The upper bound now simply follows from the definition of the incompatibility measure $\cQ_{c}$ -- for any set of observables $\cX$,

 It is easy to see that the sequence of inequalities collapses when the set $\cX \equiv \cX_{\rm MUB}$ is a set of MUB observables, showing that the bound is tight for $\cX_{\rm MUB}$.

-In the case where $N> d+1$, we use a general bound on the optimal fidelity achieved via a measurement-and-reconstruction protocol.
+In the case where $N> d+1$, we use a general bound on the optimal fidelity achieved via the measurement-and-reconstruction protocol described in Appendix~\ref{sec:Q_avgFid}.
 For any ensemble of states $\cS$ in a $d$-dimensional Hilbert space, the optimal fidelity $\mathbb{F}_{\rm opt}(\cS)$ (defined in Eq.~\eqref{eq: f_max}) satisfies~\cite{Fuchs-Sasaki},

 with the optimal measurement being a projective measurement in a random basis.
 Therefore, we see from the equality in Eq.~\eqref{eq:cloning_fid_equality} that,

 Recalling the definitions in Eqs.~\eqref{eq:avg_fid2}~\eqref{eq:opt_cloning_fid}, we can evaluate the optimal cloning fidelity for any ensemble of $Nd$ states in $d$-dimensions is given by,